yeahitsjan/FHNotifier/readme.md

 ``FHNotifier`` tries to extend [FramelessHelper](https://github.com/wangwenx190/framelesshelper) with prebuilt widgets.

-- ``FHNotifier`` - toast-like notification to display a text for a short amount of time
+- ``FHNotifyWidget`` - toast-like notification to display a text for a short amount of time
 - ``FHMessageBox`` - message box to display info, warning or error

 Mainly needed for [Pawxel](https://pawxel.rocks), I thought, why not use it as an example of what is possible with FramelessHelper.